Resource Discovery

 Node Setup

 Choose or create the StrongDM node(s) you wish to use to scan your cloud infrastructure.
 These nodes need read access to your cloud infrastructure.
 Although it possible to configure nodes running outside your cloud with scanning permissions, we recommend the easier path of simply running nodes inside the cloud organization you wish to scan.
 If you want to limit the node's visibility into your cloud (for example, limiting scanning to a certain account, project, or application), you can grant read access only to those resources using your cloud provider's IAM feature.
-Nodes will only scan and and report resources visible to them.
+Nodes only scan and and report resources visible to them.
 Ensure that your nodes are running CLI version 50.15.0 or greater.

 In AWS, there are a variety of ways to host StrongDM nodes (gateways, relays, or workers) that can conduct scans.
 The following configuration example assumes that you are using an EC2 instance within the same organization.
-The permissions listed are those useful to scan for all resource types supported currently by StrongDM (EC2, RDS, and EKS clusters).
+The permissions listed are those useful to scan for all resource types supported currently by StrongDM (EC2, RDS, and EKS clusters).\

 Log in to the AWS Management Console for your organization.